dhanushm5/swift_pay/README.md

 - `POST /register`: Register a new user's face
 - `POST /verify`: Verify a user's identity using facial recognition
+- `POST /authorize-payment`: Authorize a payment using facial recognition
-- `GET /health`: Check the health status of the facial recognition server
+- `GET /`: Check the health status of the facial recognition server

 ### How It Works

 1. During user registration, the application captures the user's facial data through the webcam
-2. The facial data is processed and stored securely in the server's database
+2. The facial data is processed through our liveness detection system to prevent spoofing
+3. Face embeddings are generated using FaceNet and stored as pickle files
-3. For subsequent logins, the user can choose facial recognition as an authentication method
+4. For subsequent logins or payments, the user can authenticate using facial recognition
-4. The captured facial image is compared with the stored data to verify the user's identity
+5. The system compares new face captures with stored embeddings to verify identity
-5. Upon successful verification, the user is granted access to the application
+6. Multiple security checks ensure robust protection against spoofing attempts:
+   - Texture analysis using Local Binary Patterns
+   - Eye aspect ratio detection for blink analysis
+   - Head pose estimation
+   - Image artifact detection

 ### Security Considerations

 - Facial data is stored securely and is never exposed directly to the frontend
 - The system implements rate limiting to prevent brute force attacks
 - All communication between the main application and the facial recognition server is encrypted
+- Adaptive liveness detection allows for user-friendly yet secure authentication

 ## API Documentation